benjaminSchilling33/covid19_dashboard/README.md

 ## How to add the Syncfusion License

 Create a class called `MyLicenseRegisterer` extending `SyncfusionLicenseRegisterer`.
-Make sure to pass your license key to the
+Make sure to pass your license key to the constructor of `SyncfusionLicenseRegisterer` via `super`.

 ```dart
 import 'package:covid19_dashboard/utilities/syncfusion_license_registerer.dart';